shreyanshd43/imageClassifier/README.md

 **Model Training:** Train the model on the training images and labels.
 Validate the model using random images.

 # Acknowledgements #
 This project is inspired by the TensorFlow and NeuralNine tutorials.
+Images courtesy of Pixabay.